HectorTorresE/Recipe-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# RoR Blog App
+# RoR Recipe App

-> A classic blog app built with Ruby on Rails.
-It is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts
+> The Recipe app keeps track of all your recipes, ingredients, and inventory.
+It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe

 ## Built With